 Language of Instruction

-Chinese language study is required during the fall semester, unless your Chinese proficiency entry exam allows you take courses taught in Chinese in regular university departments.
+Chinese language study is required during the fall semester at BNU, unless your Chinese proficiency entry exam allows you take courses taught in Chinese in regular university departments.

 Go to the Participants

 section to see current or past calendars.

-If you enjoy your study in Beijing, you are encouraged to apply to extend participation from the fall to the UCEAP spring option at Peking University.
+If you enjoy your study in Beijing, you are encouraged to apply to extend participation from the fall to the UCEAP spring option at Peking University

 You will be housed with UC students and other international students in a foreign student dormitory on campus.
 With Study Center approval, you may live off campus.
 More information on housing

 Enjoy cultural activities and field excursions arranged by UCEAP.
 Cultural electives offered by BNU have included Chinese calligraphy, cooking, martial arts, and painting.
 In addition, you will find many opportunities to explore China during festivals and university holidays.

 UCEAP students are supported by UC’s network of study abroad offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 A UCEAP Resident Director and local staff abroad help students integrate into Chinese culture and provide assistance with academics, housing, safety, and other issues.